bbauska/UC-Davis-JS-Basics/readme.md

   alt="A Computer and Internet Access." />
 <!-- ![](./images/image033.png){width="4.0in" height="2.06965769903762in"} -->

-Next, you&apos;re going to need a computer and internet access.
-It may sound obvious that you&apos;re going to need internet access to do an internet class, but you are going to need that and you will need a computer, whether it&apos;s a laptop or desktop.
+<p>Next, you&apos;re going to need a computer and internet access.
+It may sound
+obvious that you&apos;re going to need internet access to do an internet class, but you are going to need that and you will need a computer, whether it&apos;s a laptop or desktop.</p>

-What&apos;s not going to work very well is either a Chromebook or a tablet or a phone.
+<p>What&apos;s not going to work very well is either a Chromebook or a tablet
+or a phone.
 You&apos;re really going to need something that you can write code on and save files to. iOS you can make it work, but it&apos;s not really up to the task.
 You&apos;ll be fighting it every step along the way.
-You want to be working with <b>Mac OS X</b> or <b>Windows 10</b> on a computer in order to really make this work.
+You want to be working with <b>Mac OS X</b> or <b>Windows 10</b> on a computer in order to really make this work.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-05">1.05 Skills Needed for Success (5:38)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->